 Note that in some cases the plan may provide travel benefits for services affected by this exclusion.
-For detailed information about these excluded services, contact Member Services at number on your ID card.
+For detailed information about these excluded services, call the toll-free number on your ID card.

 Services provided by a family member

 Services provided by a spouse, civil union partner, domestic partner, parent, child, stepchild, brother, sister, inlaw, or any household member